 Howie Choset has been researching and building robots, particularly snake robots, at Pittsburgh's Carnegie Mellon University for years.

 Choset believes that his snake robot and others like it help reduce medical costs by making complex surgeries faster and easier.
-Choset says his new design is smaller and more flexible than earlier models: The diameter of the head is less than the size of a US 10 cent piece.
+Choset says his new design is smaller and more flexible than earlier models: The diameter of the head is less than the size of a dime.

 The size of surgical robots allows surgeons to operate with far less damage to the body, helping the patient heal faster.
 For example, instead of opening the entire chest up during heart surgery, a small incision is made, and the robot crawls inside to the proper spot.

-Dr Ashutosh Tewari of Weill Cornell Medical College in New York has used robotic tools to perform thousands of prostate operations.
-He said the precision of the tiny robotic tool is vital not just to cutting out cancerous tumors, but to seeing exactly what nerves to leave intact.
+Dr. Ashutosh Tewari of Cornell University Medical Center has used robotic tools to perform thousands of prostate operations.
+He said the precision of the tiny robotic tool is vital not just to cutting out cancerous tumours, but to seeing exactly what nerves to leave intact.